-We investigate the transition between solar-like and antisolar differential rotation in rotating spherical shells.
-We extend previous studies (GW12; GWA13) with a new set of models which covers a broader range of control parameters.
+We investigate the transition between solar-like and anti-solar differential rotation in rotating spherical shells.
+We extend previous studies (Gastine & Wicht 2012; Gastine et al. 2013) with a new set of models which covers a broader range of control parameters.
 We also include models published by various groups in our analysis.

-From this set of simulations, we confirm previous findings that the direction of differential rotation is determined by the value of the convective Rossby number defined as $Ro_c = \sqrt{Ra E^2/Pr}$.
+From this set of simulations we confirm previous findings that the direction of differential rotation is determined by the value of the convective Rossby number defined as $Ro_c = \sqrt{Ra E^2/Pr}$.
 In the rotation-dominated regime (regime I, $Ro_c < 1$), the differential rotation is solar-like, i.e. the equator rotates faster than the poles.
-When buoyancy dominates the force balance ($Ro_c > 1$), the turbulent convective motions homogenize the angular momentum, which leads to antisolar differential rotation profiles.
+When buoyancy dominates the force balance ($Ro_c > 1$), the turbulent convective motions homogenise the angular momentum, which leads to anti-solar differential rotation profiles.
 The regime transition takes place at $Ro_c \sim 1$, independently of the details of the model (density stratification, thickness of the convective layer and so on).
 We show that the local Rossby number Ro{l} - a good proxy of the relative contribution of Coriolis force and inertia in the force balance (Christensen & Aubert 2006) - helps to better separate the two regimes.
 Close to the transition ($0.5 < Ro{\ell} < 1.5$), the two kinds of differential rotation are two possible stable states at the same parameter values, forming a bistable region.
 The presence of a magnetic field reduces the amplitude of differential rotation in regime I without affecting the regime change at $Ro{\ell} \sim 1$.

 It should be however noted that global numerical models always operate in a parameter regime far from the stellar values due to their large diffusivities (i.e. small Rayleigh and large Ekman numbers).
 Hence, the existence of additional dynamical regimes cannot be ruled out at realistic parameters.
-Nonetheless, antisolar differential rotation is systematically found in weakly rotating 3D simulations in contrast with the mean-field results.
-A closer comparison between mean-field predictions and 3D simulations is therefore desirable to better establish the limits of validity of such mean-field approaches (e.g. Käpylä et al. 2011).
+Nonetheless, anti-solar differential rotation is systematically found in weakly-rotating 3-D simulations in contrast with the mean-field results.
+A closer comparison between mean-field predictions and 3-D simulations is therefore desirable to better establish the limits of validity of such mean-field approaches (e.g. Käpylä et al. 2011).

-Our results provide theoretical support for the existence of slowly rotating cool stars exhibiting antisolar differential rotation.
+Our results provide theoretical support for the existence of slowly rotating cool stars exhibiting anti-solar differential rotation.
 A further validation of our prediction requires to estimate Ro{l} in stellar convective zones.
-We adopt Ro{emp} , the ratio of the rotation period $P{\rm rot}$ and the turnover time of convection $\tau{\rm conv}$, as our best available proxy for Ro{l} (e.g. Gastine et al. 2013b).
-With $P{\rm rot} = 25$ d and $\tau{\rm conv} = 12-50$ d (Reiners 2012), the solar Rossby number lies in the range $0.5 < Ro{emp} < 2$.
+We adopt Roemp, the ratio of the rotation period $P{\rm rot}$ and the turnover time of convection $\tau{\rm conv}$, as our best available proxy for Ro{l} (e.g. Gastine et al. 2013).
+With $P{\text{rot}} = 25 \text{ d}$ and $\tau{\text{conv}} = 12 - 50$ d (Reiners 2012), the solar Rossby number lies in the range $0.5 < Ro{emp} < 2$.
 This suggests that the Sun might be at the limit of the rotation-dominated regime and that stars with Rossby number just above the solar value could exhibit strong antisolar differential rotation.
-Claims of antisolar differential rotation are so far restricted to K giants.
+Claims of anti-solar differential rotation are so far restricted to K giants.
 Most of these stars are in binary systems where tidal effects likely have an impact on the surface shear (e.g. Kovári et al. 2007).
-The K giant HD 31993 is the only single giant for which a significant antisolar differential rotation is reported $(\alpha = -0.125;$ Strassmeier et al. 2003).
-For this star $P{rot} = 25.3$ d and $\tau{\rm conv} \simeq 25$ d (Gunn, Mitrou & Doyle 1998) yield $Ro{\rm emp} \simeq 1$, a value close to the threshold but compatible with $\alpha < 0$.
+The K giant HD 31993 is the only single giant for which a significant anti-solar differential rotation is reported ($\alpha = -0.125$, Strassmeier et al. 2003).
+For this star $P{\rm rot} = 25.3$ d and $\tau{\rm conv} \simeq 25$ d (Gunn et al. 1998) yield $Ro{\rm emp} \simeq 1$, a value close to the threshold but compatible with $\alpha < 0$.